Recent stormy weather has led to an influx of seal pups at an RSPCA wildlife centre in Cheshire.

 A relaunch of an RSPCA centre’s education programme will give young animal-lovers the chance to learn about all things wildlife.

 The charity’s Stapeley Grange Wildlife Centre, in London Road, Nantwich, has launched a new timetable of activities which will take place at its education centre.

 The programme kick starts with events during the half-term break:

 An orphaned week-old seal pup is being cared for at an RSPCA wildlife centre after being found alone and hungry on a beach.

 The weak and lethargic grey seal had been without his mum for three days on Penrhyn Beach, in Llandudno, North Wales.
 This was reported to the RSPCA on 30 September, who rescued him later that day.

-After being rescued, she was taken to the RSPCA’s Stapeley Grange Wildlife Centre, … Continue reading…
+He was taken to the RSPCA’s Stapeley Grange Wildlife Centre, in Nantwich, where staff have named him Jon Snow after the … Continue reading…

 The RSPCA is appealing for a home for a cat who can’t bear to be apart from a Peppa Pig blanket – so staff are insisting they go together!

 Poppy has been at the RSPCA’s Stapeley Grange cattery, in Nantwich, Cheshire, since April after being found as a sick stray in nearby Crewe.